bguiz/qryq/doco/present/markdown/present.md

 - Server `score` API after:
 - Demonstrates how to do the same thing, using query queues
-- ~Half the numebr of lines of code required
+- ~Half the number of lines of code required

 ```javascript
 exports.score = function(deferred, qry) {